fvadon/nuxeo-simplesearchframe/README.md

 # nuxeo-search-frame
 ===

-This plugin creates a simple webengine page to be used by the drupal integration plugin at:
+This plugin creates a simple webengine page to be used by the Drupal (or any other) integration plugin at:
 [https://github.com/fvadon/nuxeo-drupal](https://github.com/fvadon/nuxeo-drupal)